China's foreign minister vows to defend citizens abroad

 Tariffs on $200 billion of those imports were scheduled to rise from 10 percent to 25 percent on Jan.
 1. But Trump agreed to postpone those by 90 days while the two sides negotiate.

-AP Writers Jim Morris in Vancouver and Rob Gillies in Toronto and AP researcher Yu Bing and APTN video producers Fu Ting and Olivia Zhang in Beijing contributed.
+AP Writers Jim Morris in Vancouver and Rob Gillies in Toronto and AP researcher Yu Bing and APTN video producers Fu Ting and Olivia Zhang in Beijing contributed to this report.